Las Vegas Car Insurance

-Nearly 40 million people visited Las Vegas in 2012—and that makes for a lot of rental cars on the road.
+Nearly 42 million people visited Las Vegas in 2017—and that makes for a lot of rental cars on the road.
 It also means the streets of Las Vegas can be filled with thousands of tourists who aren't necessarily paying attention to traffic.
-That's why if you live in or around Las Vegas, it's important to have the right auto insurance to protect you and your vehicle.
+That's why if you live in or around the city, it's important to have the right Las Vegas auto insurance to protect you and your vehicle.
 GEICO works hard to offer great car insurance rates in the Greater Las Vegas area, so get your free Las Vegas car insurance quote today.

 Driving Tips For Getting Around Vegas

 Whether you live in Las Vegas or are just visiting, you'll soon find that Las Vegas Blvd., also known as the Strip, almost always has heavy traffic.
 Most locals recommend taking a detour west to Frank Sinatra Drive, which runs parallel to the Strip and Interstate 15.
 Fortunately, most streets in Las Vegas are set up on a grid pattern, making for easy navigation.